Manvel/blog/pages/projects/_privacy-manager-rewrite.md

 Manager](https://github.com/Privacy-Managers/Privacy-Manager) are moved into the [Privacy Managers organization](https://github.com/Privacy-Managers).
-The reason why the organization name is plural, is that the plan is to host Privacy Manager's website at `privacymanagers.org`(website is in the designing phase) and eventually also host there various resources about Privacy and Security.
+The reason why the organization name is plural, is that the plan is to host Privacy Manager's landing page at `privacymanagers.org`(website is in the designing phase) and hopefully also host there various resources about Privacy and Security.

 [Get Privacy Manager here](https://chrome.google.com/webstore/detail/privacy-manager/giccehglhacakcfemddmfhdkahamfcmd).